adithyavasisth/Kumaaraso/voice/readme.md

 # Voice XML Application

-- This folder contains the voice-xml files for the voice application.
+- This folder contains the voice-xml files for the voice application hosted on the Voxeo Platform.
-- Converted the text into french using the google translate.
+- Phone Number = +1	(407) 386-2174
+- Code - 9996118219